 - You must have a stable and dependable source of income.

-- Demonstrate the ability to repay the loan.
+- The USDA home loan in California requires you to demonstrate the ability to repay the loan.

 - Your debt-to-income ratio must be below the USDA home loan limits